Druthi/water-supply-portal/platform_plan.md

 Platform includes a page describing the
 * duties of BWSSB in supplying water
 * the budget allocated for the same
-* process to file a complaint by the resident in the event of failure
+* process to file a complaint by the resident in the event of failure.

 This information can give the residents an idea of their rights as citizens.
-Informing citizens not only increase their civic awareness but also give them lot more power and weight when they lodge complaints.
+Informing citizens not only increase their civic awareness but also give them more power and weight when they lodge complaints.
 A large majority do not lodge complaints because of their lack of knowledge and access to information that is easily available and readable.

 ### Section II - Parameter wise analysis
-Platform has data visualization to analyze the data collected by SRWA in the form of a bar graph that displays the number of connections that fall under each parameter.
+Platform has a data visualization to analyze the data collected by SRWA in the form of a bar graph that displays the number of connections that fall under each parameter.
 The four parameters are -
 1. No supply - No supply of water
 2. Contaminated - There is water supply, but water is contaminated
 3. Low pressure - There is water supply however with very low pressure